skutnii/dirac/README.md

 ./dirac [options]
 ```
 The behavior depends on the options provided.
-If "-e" option is provided, followed by an expression, the app computes the expression,
+If `-e` option is provided, followed by an expression, the app computes the expression,
 prints the result to the output and exits:
 ```console
 ./dirac -e "\gamma_\mu\gamma_\nu"